gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 #### Do you enforce a common code styleguide?

-**Consistency** is one of the most important properties of a codebase, It bolsters readability and maintainability which are essential for sustainable code.
+**Consistency** is one of the most important properties of a codebase.
+It bolsters readability and maintainability which are essential for sustainable code.
 A consistent codebase is easier to grasp and makes onboarding new developers faster.
 New programmers are guided by the